-The Magic of Atmosphere: Literary Definition and Genre Examples
+Atmosphere Literary Definition: Genre Examples That Evoke Emotion

 PRACTICE

-Let’s infuse a scene with atmosphere!
-Choose one of the scenarios below and let the atmosphere come alive as I did in the hospital example above.
-Use plenty of sensory detail, and don’t forget to express character opinion and emotion.
+Let’s infuse a scene with atmosphere.
+Use your novel or short story in progress or choose one of the scenarios below and let the atmosphere come alive as I did in the hospital example above.
+Use plenty of sensory detail and don’t forget to express character opinion and emotion.

-- Jim ran the 10K race.
-It was his first race since his open-heart surgery and he was glad he was able to run again.
+- Jim runs a 10K race.
+It's his first race since his open-heart surgery and he's glad to be running again.

-- Mary Beth drove down the highway.
-She was too restless and upset to stop since her husband of twenty-eight years told her he wanted a divorce.
+- Mary Beth drives down the highway.
+She's been too restless and upset to stop since her husband of twenty-eight years told her he wanted a divorce.

-- The storm blew torrents of water into Brandon’s boat, swamping it.
-Brandon was horrified to realize the boat was sinking, six miles off shore.
+- The storm blows torrents of water into Brandon’s boat, swamping it.
+Brandon is horrified to realize the boat is sinking, six miles off shore.

 Let the atmosphere shine through!
 Write for fifteen minutes.
-When you are finished, post your work in the comments, and be sure to give feedback for your fellow writers, too.
+When you are finished, post your work in the practice box and be sure to give feedback for your fellow writers, too.